 Provincial Housing Legislation Updates

-The Provincial Government has enacted legislation aimed at increasing the supply of housing within BC.
+Since 2023, the provincial government has enacted legislation aimed at increasing the supply of housing within British Columbia.
 This includes legislation on Transit-Oriented Areas, Short-term Rentals, Development Financing Tools and Small-Scale Multi-Unit housing, and more.
-The City must now update its regulations to align with the legislation.
+The City has since been updating its regulations to align with the legislation.

 LEARN MORE >